Transcript: Nuts and Bolts of Cholesterol Lowering

 A pooled analysis was recently published of 25 interventional trials investigating nut consumption and the levels of fatty substances (like cholesterol) in the blood.
 Here are the results of four of the best studies of nut consumption, and risk of death from heart disease.

 Compared to eating no nuts at all, this is the associated drop in risk of death eating nuts once or twice a month; about once a week; a couple times a week; and then, almost every day.
 We’re talking about cutting the risk of our number one killer in half, with one simple, delicious dietary change—adding nuts to our daily diet.

-Part of this is from nuts' uncanny ability to lower bad cholesterol, and the worse off you are, the better it works.
+Part of this is from nuts’ uncanny ability to lower bad cholesterol.
+And the worse off you are, the better it works.
 It’s not like nuts just cut your cholesterol a set percentage from wherever you start from.
-If your LDL starts out under 130 (and we’d really like to see it about half that) then eating nuts lowers LDL about 3%.
-But start out in the mid hundreds and nuts work twice as hard, and if you’re off the charts ready to keel over any moment, nuts drop your bad cholesterol an average of like 10%.
+If your LDL starts out under 130 (and we’d really like to see it about half that), then, eating nuts lowers LDL about three percent.
+But, start out in the mid-100s, and nuts work twice as hard.
+And, if you’re off the charts, ready to keel over any moment, nuts drop your bad cholesterol an average of like ten percent.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.